-Biodiversity, Cryptobiosis & Sex
+Evolution of Biodiversity: Cryptobiosis & no Sex

 We study the enormous diversity of nematodes in the face of climate change and want to learn how some species adapted to survive in extreme environments and can survive without sex for millions of years.